aseemrb/aseemrb.github.io/projects.md

     <div class="project-box">
         <i class="ficon fa fa-file-text-o"></i>
         <b>Historical Min/Max Range-Sum Queries</b><br>
-        An algorithm that solves the problem of finding the min/max sum in a dynamic array, that a range of indices has seen across all versions of the array.
+        An algorithm that solves the problem of finding the min/max sum that a range of indices has seen across all versions of a dynamic array.
 Leverages the characteristic properties of persistent segment trees.
     </div>
     <div class="project-box">
         <i class="ficon fa fa-file-text-o"></i>